digimakergo/digimakergo.github.io/README.md

 **Why CMF comparing to pure web framework development approach**

-Because anything related to content is handled by digimaker and things not related to content can be done via web framework and the CMF integrates with web framework well.
+Because things related to content is handled by digimaker and those not related to content can be done via web framework and the CMF integrates with web framework well.

 **What does the content mean here?**